explicitcontextualunderstanding/audiobook/audiobook-plan.md

   sesame-tts
 ```

-When using the interactive mode, you can then run commands inside the container, specifying the model path (the script will handle the path):
+When using the interactive mode, you can then run commands inside the container, specifying the model path:

 ```bash
 # Generate an audiobook using Sesame (inside container)